mozilla/ActiveData/docs/_Caring_for_ActiveData.md

 ### Stopping ETL

 The ETL machines put a significant query load on the ES cluster.
-Stopping them will make stuff fix faster.
+Stopping them will allow ES to heal faster, and reduce the number of errors emitted by the ETL machines.

 * Ensure your IP is allowed inbound to the `ActiveData-Manager` group
 * Login to **manager** machine
 * `nano SpotManager-ETL/examples/config/etl_settings.json`
 * set price to zero

-<span style="color:red;">Warning: Be sure you are changing the "ETL" settings.
-The manager machine also has configuration for the ES cluster: dialing it down to zero will cause suffering</span>
+> **Warning** - Be sure you are changing the "ETL" settings.
+The manager machine also has configuration for the ES cluster: dialing it down to zero will cause suffering

 Here is an example, with price set to `2` (2 dollars per hour)